-The Privacy Office releases a variety of reports related to privacy and FOIA.
+We issue a variety of mandatory reports to Congress and DOJ.

 DHS Requests Response Time for Processed and Pending Requests - Average No. of Days Simple is 21.24 Days and Complex is 111.59 Days.
 For component specific response times, please refer to the latest FOIA annual report.